 “The job that they [WeLoveU] do, they work together as a team, and they help one another.
 You see one carrying a log, before you know it, there’s like five people carrying the same log.
 The love you see is incredible,” says Millie Rojas, Recycling Coordinator.
 “If there were more people like the Chairperson [of WeLoveU], our world would be different today.”

 The Nature Center’s Background Story

 The Ridgefield Nature Center was previously owned by a water delivery company called the Great Bear.
 In 1975, ownership of the center changed to the hands of the town borough.
 After that time, the center was opened to the public once a week on Saturday’s.
-Eventually, it became desolate and a restricted property, closed-off to the public with a fence.
+Eventually, it became a restricted property and closed-off to the public with a fence.

 “It means a lot to me and it’s going to mean a lot to the community,” said Superintendent of Public Works Joe Greco when asked what this project means to him and the community.
 “Since it has been closed for a couple years, now it’s going to be reopening and accessible.”

 WeLoveU volunteers completed phase one of the revitalization project by working diligently for four hours a day for three days.
 They removed decaying wood and laid down logs and wood chips for the outlined path.
 Though significant progress has been made, there is much more to do.